DanZ98/Udemy-Scroll-Project/README.md

-# Video JavaScript Project
+# Scroll JavaScript Project

-A Udemy project showcasing video player with play/pause button in JavaScript.
+A Udemy project showcasing scroll effect in JavaScript.
 This is a more JavaScript type of project within the JavaScript section of the course.

 ## Contributions